Watch a video about “Why This? Why Now?” (June 28, 2020)

 Service Etiquette:

-• When entering the Center’s dharma hall, a standing bow should be given to the Buddha statue on the altar.
+• When entering and exiting the Center’s dharma hall, a standing bow should be given to the Buddha statue on the altar.

 • You may choose to sit on a cushion, a chair, or one of our meditation stools/benches.